-To ensure impeccable milk, the farmer focuses above all on the hygiene of the animals' bedding and the quality of the feed.
-To preserve this during distribution, the trough must be clean.
-In this regard, concrete troughs on the ground with a damaged surface can become real breeding grounds for microbes.
+To ensure impeccable milk, the farmer focuses primarily on the hygiene of the animals' bedding and the quality of the feed.
+To preserve the feed during distribution, the trough must be clean.
+In this regard, concrete troughs on the ground with a damaged surface can become veritable breeding grounds for microbes.

 « Our building is 10 years old.
 Over time, the acidity of the silage has eaten away at the concrete in the trough.
 Degraded, they have become impossible to clean properly », reports the farmer.